paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-753-united-states-military-academy.md

 In subsection (h), the words “called for consultation by the Board in connection with the business of the Board” are omitted as surplusage.

 #### Amendments
+2025—Subsec. (a)(8).
+Pub.
+L. 119–60 substituted “two other members” for “one other member”.

+2024—Subsec. (a).
+Pub.
+L. 118–159, § 558(a)(1), added subsec. (a) and struck out former subsec. (a) which related to membership of Board of Visitors.

+Subsec. (f).
+Pub.
+L. 118–159, § 558(a)(2), inserted “and the Committees on Armed Services of the Senate and House of Representatives” after “the President” in two places.

 2021—Subsec. (b).
 Pub.
 L. 117–81, § 554(a), substituted “is appointed by the President” for “is appointed”.

 Subsec. (i).
 Pub.
 L. 117–81, § 555(a), added subsec. (i).